 Tips

-• Use short, specific prompts: AI performs best when instructions are clear and concise.
+• Use short, specific prompts: Clear instructions yield better results.

-• Validate generated code: AI may not detect security flaws, so manual debugging is essential.
+• Validate generated code: Manual debugging is essential.

 Styling with CSS & Bootstrap - Code